mattyoung101/tamara/papers/slides/emesent_presentation.typ

 - Fuzzing _(if time permits)_

 == The future
-I'm aiming to produce at least one proper academic publication from this thesis, about TaMaRa.
+I'm aiming to produce at least one proper academic publication from this thesis.

 #pause